lzwjava/blog-source/_posts/2023-07-25-learn-wisdom-en.md

 ---
+lang: en
 layout: post
-title: "The Wisdom of Learning"
+title: The Wisdom of Learning
 ---

 ### Foreword